 17.20 This Section needs very little interpretation.
-The EWG of ICH Q 7 gave a very detailed listing of the documents which need to be retained in order to assure the traceability of any material passing through the hands of an Agent, Broker, Trader, Repacker, etc.

-Although the word "should" has been used in this section, nevertheless any Agent, Broker, Trader, Re-packer, etc. who is not retaining the full list of these required documents would need to have comparable documentation which fulfils exactly the same purpose.
+The EWG of ICH Q 7 gave a very detailed listing of the documents which need to be retained in order to assure the traceability of any material passing through the hands of an Agent, Broker, Trader, Repacker, etc. Although the word "should" has been used in this section, it should be understand as "must" and they need to fulfil the ICHQ7 requirements.
 It should be noted that the wording "retained and available" means not only retained and made available to the authorities but also to the customer of the Agent, Broker, Trader, Re-packer, etc., on request.
 It is essential that the identity (i.e. name) and the address of the original manufacturer be given to the customer (see also § 17.61.
-If the Agent, Broker, Trader, Repacker, etc. does not know or cannot provide the name and address of the original manufacturer of the commercially available intermediate or API this would then be a serious violation of this GMP Guide.
+If traceability is not fully understood and available, the product should not be accepted until the investigation assures traceability is fully understood and the original manufacturer is part of the qualified supplier list.
 It is already known by many Brokers, Traders, Re-packers, etc. that one should not accept at face value certain names and addresses of companies provided by state controlled export agencies, as their practice of changing the source of the API depending on which state company has stocks available are well known.

-It should be pointed out that in the EU, if a "Qualified Person" releases a Medicinal Product made from an API from an unknown manufacturer this would be a serious violation of his/her ethical duties as a "Qualified Person".

-The inclusion of the wording "authentic" Certificates of Analysis is to indicate that it is not acceptable to photocopy the Certificate of Analysis of the original manufacturer onto the letter heading of the Agent, Broker, Trader, etc.

-It is a current expectation that besides the documents listed in the ICHQ7 there should be a written statement on regulatory and quality requirements such as: TSE/BSE - heavy metals/catalysts - residual solvent ... from the manufacturer if applicable

-In General the customer should receive all necessary information to fulfill his Regulatory and Legal obligations.
+The QP responsibilities in EU as described in Annex 16 of the Eudralex Vol. 4 are also applicable on traders, brokers, distributors, Re-packers etc. The inclusion of the wording "authentic" Certificates of Analysis is to indicate that it is not acceptable to copy the Certificate of Analysis of the original manufacturer onto the letter heading of the Agent, Broker, Trader, etc. It is a current expectation that besides the documents listed in the ICHQ7 there should be a written statement on regulatory and quality requirements such as: TSE/BSE - heavy metals/catalysts - residual solvent from the manufacturer if applicable In general, the customer should receive all necessary information to fulfill his Regulatory and Legal obligations.